Why is Texas Limiting the Freedom of Homeschooling Families?

-Texans are already feeling over-taxed, but even more maddening is the long list of things we pay for but never get to use!
+Texans already feel over-taxed, but even more maddening is the long list of things we pay for but never get to use!

 One of the remarkable things about the list is that it spans both high-regulation and low-regulation states.
 Many have asked if perhaps the states allowing homeschool students to participate were states with heavy regulation on their homeschool families.
 THSC has reviewed all legislation to get to the bottom of this important question.

-Parents should not be forced to choose between home schooling or career and scholarship opportunities available through UIL activities, especially when they’re paying taxes to support those opportunities.
+Parents should not be forced to choose between homeschooling or career and scholarship opportunities available through UIL activities (such as softball or drama), especially when they’re paying taxes to support those opportunities.

-Parents, not the government, should have the right to choose whether their children participate in the UIL activities.
-Texas should join the 34 other states that allow home schoolers these options.
+Parents, not the government, should have the right to choose whether their children participate in UIL activities.
+Texas should join the 34 other states that allow homeschoolers these options.

 How Can You Find Out More:

-- Be sure to take a look at our UIL equal access landing page for bill information, and keep an eye on it throughout the 2017 spring season as it is updated with relevant information.
+- Be sure to take a look at our UIL equal access landing page for bill information.

 2 Things You Can Do: